dentarg/auth0-blog/_posts/2017-01-09-alternatives-to-native-mobile-app-development.markdown

 ## Xamarin

 [Xamarin](https://www.xamarin.com/) comes from [Microsoft](https://microsoft.com) and takes a unique approach to cross-platform app development.
 Xamarin applications are built with C# and the underlying layer on which Xamarin is built on top of is [Mono](http://www.mono-project.com/).
-The benefit of building applications with Xamarin compared to Cordova-based frameworks is that apps built with Xamarin make use each platforms native API's.
+The benefit of building applications with Xamarin compared to Cordova-based frameworks is that apps built with Xamarin make use each platform's native API's.
 This means that Xamarin apps compile down to native iOS and Android applications and behave as such.

 Xamarin is not a code once, run everywhere solution.
 While you can achieve a high level of code shareability, you will more than likely need to write specific code for iOS and Android versions of your app.
 With Xamarin, you will not be able to use native open-source libraries that are available for iOS and Android, but you will be able to make use of many .Net libraries.
 Finally, getting access to the latest native APIs can be slow since the Xamarin developers will have to implement them into the framework after they are released.